To research and assess past, present, and future decisions related to energy shortages.

 - Is there potential for future energy problems for California?

-- The Energy Story—this is a general overview of energy and its sources.
+An optional resource students could use is The Energy Story, which provides a general overview of energy and its sources.

 Have students complete and present the articles.
 Allow each of the groups a five- to ten-minute presentation.